 It’s common for sponsor logos at the different levels to be displayed in different sizes on your materials, from biggest for the top dollar sponsors, to smallest, or even no logo (just name) for the lowest levels.
 It’s nice to offer sponsors perks, like some free team merchandise (see more below), but your sponsors are going to be most excited about opportunities for visibility in the community.

-How and where will you display sponsor logos and links?
+How and where to display sponsor logos and links:

 - Website: Your team website is another major asset when it comes to sponsors.
 Think about different places on your site that you’ll display sponsor logos.
 You could have only your top-level sponsors displayed at the top of your sidebar on the homepage, and all other sponsors on a dedicated “Sponsors” page.
 Or there are plenty of other options; the “Sponsors Snippet” from the SwimTopia snippet pallet will help with automatically displaying logos of the different levels in different sizes, wherever you want them.